The Keys to Happiness by Stephanie Pyrzynski

 Geoffresh Inc. was originally my husband's dream.
 Geoffrey Pyrzynski (who I just married about 2 months ago on the Disney Fantasy Cruise Line) started Geoffresh in 2007, back at our alma mater, the University of Illinois at Chicago.
 He was the guy who would help neighbors, friends, and whoever needed help with technology problems.
 Eventually it became where he would be the person that would help your cousin with his website, edit video for your uncle, transfer old videos to digital copies for your mother, etc. His parents, professors, and mentors encouraged him to take his entrepreneurial vision seriously.
 And so he took Geoffresh from a side business to an internet corporation in 5 years.
 Today we are an internet marketing corporation that specializes in web development, video production, brand strategy, and social media.

 We have a fresh approach to marketing that is all about creating engaging and original content for people.
 Our clients are small businesses and large businesses.
-We believe in working with our clients directly, and no matter what their budget our mission is to develop something that they love and that appeals to the human experience.
+We believe in working with our clients directly, and no matter what their budget, our goal is to develop something that they love and that appeals to the human experience.
 As I said, whatever your trying to achieve or project will be most successful if it comes from a place that others can feel is authentic and genuine.
 That's our key to staying fresh here at Geoffresh.